Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

 > :bulb: **Important security tip**
 >
-> When you set **User assignment required?** to **Yes**, Azure AD will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
+> You can configure Azure AD to make sure that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
+To enable this, follow the instructions [here](https://docs.microsoft.com/azure/active-directory/manage-apps/assign-user-or-group-access-portal#configure-an-application-to-require-user-assignment) to set **User assignment required?** to **Yes**.
 You can assign users directly or by assigning security groups they belong to.

 For more information, see: [How to: Add app roles in your application and receive them in the token](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps)